 [28:20] — Shopping Center industry needs emphasis on security planning.

-Play video of Kentucky incident.
+Play a video of the Kentucky incident.

 Shopping Center Security Challenge of Crowd Control